Bangkok at dusk. The capital side of the Chiang Mai vs Bangkok investment case

 A Bangkok investor unit empty for 90 days costs you, on average, more in holding cost than a Chiang Mai unit empty for 180 days.
 The lower entry price and lower carrying cost in Chiang Mai is not just a "cheaper" story.
 It is a risk-asymmetry story.
 The downside scenario is survivable.
 That is what an underwriter looks for.
 That is not what a brochure shows you.

-See the Sample Report — Then Decide
+See The Sample Report

 Case Study: Why I Closed in Chiang Mai, Not Bangkok